kubeflow/website/content/en/docs/components/training/user-guides/prometheus.md

 The Training Operator includes a built-in `/metrics` endpoint exposes Prometheus metrics.
 This feature is enabled by default and requires no additional configuration for basic use.

 ### Configuring Metrics Port
-By default, metrics are exposed on port 8080.
-If you want to change the default port for metrics exporting, simply add the `metrics-bind-address` argument.
+By default, metrics are exposed on port 8080 and can be scraped from any IP address.

+If you want to change the default port for metrics exporting and limit which IP address can scrape the metrics, simply add the `metrics-bind-address` argument.

-For example, to change the metrics port to 8082:
+**For example**:
 ```yaml
 # deployment.yaml for the Training Operator
 spec: